tsathoqqua/limadocs/docs/source/daemon/money_d.rst

 Module Information
 ==================

  The money daemon manages the legal types of money within the game and their exchange rates.

  Objects have an inherent "value".
 This is then translated into a particular currency via that currency's value -> actual exchange rate.

  Currencies have different denomiations, e.g. dollar have dollar and cent.
  Calculation is always based on the lowest denomination.
 Functions for displaying a currency with denominations are provided

  Created Wed Jul  3 20:28:42 MET DST 1996 <Valentino>

  961209, Deathblade: Revised extensively and installed into Lima.
                      Kept Valentino's per-area currencies, but tossed
                      the materials concept.

-rewritten 10 Feb 98 by MonicaS, removed per-area currencies, added denominations
+ Rewritten 10 Feb 98 by MonicaS, removed per-area currencies, added denominations

+ Tsath 2023: Modifed to handle floating currencies, so base currency doesn't have to be pennies, but pennies can be 0.01 dollar, e.g.

 Functions
 =========